Family helps city of Nolanville to bring Christmas to kids

 “Usually, we just have our officers go out and deliver the gifts, but this year to have a good Samaritan come in and take the list just left me completely flabbergasted at such an act of kindness,” Shidler said.

 The family took Cpl.
-Jason Geddis and Officer Austin Burelison from the police department to Walmart with them where together they filled over nine carts of toys, books and several bikes which lead to a total of almost $4,000.
+Jason Geddis and Officer Austin Burelison from the police department to Walmart with them, where together they filled over nine carts with toys, books and several bikes — with the merchandise totalling almost $4,000.

 On Tuesday night, the Nolanville Police Department along with the members of the family and fire trucks from Central Bell County Fire and Rescue rolled into Sugar Maple Court to start delivering gifts.